 You can start by comparing the popular tech stacks already being used in the FinTech market and evaluate them based on your useability requirements and budget.
 Make sure to give your system architects a free hand to choose the best tech stack they believe would help implement your idea.

 Here are some of the common FinTech tech stacks used:

-For blockchain projects, FinTech companies are using Scala, Ruby on Rails, .NET and Go.
-You can choose the ones that would work well with your product idea and your integration requirements.
+FinTech companies use Scala, Ruby on Rails, .NET, and Go for blockchain projects.
+You can choose the ones that work well with your product idea and integration requirements.

 Did you hear about the ransomware attack on Finastra just a year back?

 Finastra, one of the world’s largest FinTech companies with offices in 42 countries, took their servers offline voluntarily in March 2020 when they noticed a ransomware attack.

 When such top financial firms are vulnerable to unscrupulous attacks, it is even scarier for any new and upcoming FinTech company.